 RAIL Phase II provides a local and remote interface with the Locus receiver.
 Back up communications with the Loran equipment is provided through Phase II.
 All data collection functionality currently performed by the installed Local Site Operating Set (LSOS) equipment will be accomplished by RAIL.
-This provides the control station watchstander ease of access to LSOS for control functions, such as switching timers, as LSOS will no longer be engaged in compiling data rounds.
-Upon further Loran Consolidated Control System (LCCS) software upgrades, LCCS and RAIL will be integrated to optimize communications and operations between the transmitting and control stations, as well as allow for remote control of the LORSTAs installed Locus receiver.
+This provides the control station watchstander easy access to LSOS for control functions, such as switching timers, as LSOS will no longer be engaged in compiling data rounds.
+In future Loran Consolidated Control System (LCCS) software upgrades, LCCS and RAIL will be integrated to optimize communications and operations between the transmitting and control stations, as well as allow remote control of the installed Locus receiver.